zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/software-engineering/web-development/Front-end/UI/basics/CSS/box.md

 ### ```box-sizing```
 #### ```content-box```
 ##### Mental model
+- As a child of a parent, content-box is willful, given the height and width restraints, its border usually overcedes the line drawn by its parent.
+Every child is born willful and can be tamed by assigning ```rules```.
 ##### Behaviour check
+##### Calculation
 #### ```border-box```
 ##### Mental model
+- As a child of a parent, border-box is not willful, given the height and width restraints, its shrinks its sides so that its border doesn't excede the line drawn by its parent.
 ##### Behaviour check
+##### Calculation
 #### Resource
 Check [this](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing) for more info.
 ### ```height```